isomerpages/nlb-learning/_digital/Tweens/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b>How QR codes were invented!”
 (1:30)</b><br>
-<p>Do you know how the QR code was invented?
+Do you know how the QR code was invented?
 With them being everywhere now, find out how a Japanese engineer came up with the inspiration behind its invention. </p>
     <small>Source:How QR codes were invented!
 (2020, September 26).
 Government Technology Agency of Singapore.
 Retrieved 2022, January 26. </small>
   </div>
 </div>